dgaydukov/cert-aws/sa/files/sa.md

 * read (`ReadCapacityUnits: 5`) - 5 SCR per second (if you have more then dynamoDb will throttle them, if you have too much they would be just rejected)
 * write (`WriteCapacityUnits: 5`) - 5 writes per second
 You can increase throughput as much as you want but decrease up to 9 times per day.
 It's the only db that grow/shrink based on load.
-DynamoDB Streams - captures a time-ordered sequence of item-level changes in a DynamoDB table and durably stores the information for up to 24 hours.
-AWS maintains separate endpoints for DynamoDB and DynamoDB Streams.
-Streams can be enabled or disabled for an Amazon DynamoDB table.
 Stream records are organized into groups, also referred to as shards.
 With streams you can:
 * build transactional system (based on `insert/update/delete` records from one table do some operation in another)
 * log/audit/aggregate data